 We are proud to have the Eco Schools Green Flag Award.

 We have a team or Eco Warriors elected from each class from Year 1.
 They have an action plan and meet regularly to discuss their work towards Green Flag re-accreditation.
-This year, they are focusing on:
+This year, they have focused on:

 - Litter – Helping our environment by picking up litter

-Eco Warriors are helping to monitor our energy usage and are looking at how our Ground Source Heat Pump operates.
+Eco Warriors are helping to monitor our energy usage and are looking at how our Ground Source Heat Pump and solar panels operate.

 They also monitor our recycling in school, including initiatives such as recycling pens and batteries.
 We have recently added new recycling boxes to collect plastic bottle lids in order to reduce the impact of plastics on marine life.

-During the Spring term, our Key Stage 2 pupils completed a litter pick in the area around school.
+During the Spring term in 2023, our Key Stage 2 pupils completed a litter pick in the area around school.
 We collected an amazing 28.5 Kg of rubbish from the area, and feel that our environment is certainly better as a result.
+This is something that we will do again in 2024.

 Our Eco Warriors have written a new Eco Code for our school.
 This is:Eco-Code 2023